Sanjeev Gupta established Liberty House Group while at university in Cambridge as a trading company focused on Africa & Asia.

-Liberty formally reopened the iconic Dalzell Steel mill in September.
+September - Liberty formally reopened the iconic Dalzell Steel mill.
 The mill was inaugurated by the Rt.
 Hon.
 Nicola Sturgeon, First Minister of Scotland.

-In October Liberty announced the launch of Liberty Metal Recycling - a new business focused on the UK, Europe and the USA.
+October - Liberty announced the launch of Liberty Metal Recycling - a new business focused on the UK, Europe and the USA.